Eritrean Catholic Church

 Liturgy: Alexandrian Rite

-Language: Ge’ez (Semitic language that fell out of daily use several centuries ago)
+Language: Ge’ez (a Semitic language that fell out of daily use several centuries ago)

 Location: Eritrea (Diaspora: USA, UK)